With so many rules to follow it can get be confusing and its easy to see how you can lose your way and find yourself tied up in knots.

 Page Name: This is fairly self explanatory this will be what each page is called on your site.

 Keyword 1 & 2 : This is so important to your SEO.
 Its vital you keep track of what keywords each page of your website is targeting.
 Your keyword that will be used in the title tag, meta description, file name and alt tag.
 Most pages will have a couple of keywords so its important to keep track

 Title Tag: The title tag is so important to your SEO and this lets you easily track the title tags used within your website to make sure they match your main keyword for each page

 Meta Description: This is vital to your onsite SEO, your meta description should be informative, include your main keyword and read very naturally.

 Cross Link: Cross-linking is where you a page on your website to another page on your website.
-Its a

-    vital SEO component and its important you link to other relevant pages in your site.
+Its a vital SEO component and its important you link to other relevant pages in your site.

-    Siloing you website is a great way of making sure your website has the proper structure and flow but

-    its also vital to your SEO as it lets you follow a step by step process for each page to make sure

-    it ticks Googles onsite SEO guidelines!
+Siloing your website is a great way of making sure your website has the proper structure and flow but it’s also vital to your SEO as it lets you follow a step by step process for each page to make sure it ticks Googles onsite SEO guidelines!

-    So if you haven’t created a silo for your website then make creating one the top of your to do list!
+So if you haven’t created a silo for your website then make creating one at the top of your to-do list!